Mixer Atlas reference for ERC20 & TRC20

 Risky trust signals

-Overbroad privacy, record-erasure, and identity-bypass language can make a mixer page look unreliable.
+Overbroad privacy, record-erasure, and identity-erasure language can make a mixer page look unreliable.
 Stronger copy explains limits, context, and responsible use.

 03